 Nanotechnology looks set yield some seemingly magical functionality in the near future, and a recent concept product from Nokia puts most of the technologies that will be viable for handhelds within the next decade into one fascinating instrument.
 The Morph does just that, being flexible so that it can change shape from candy bar phone to bracelet.
 It’s also transparent, has self-cleaning surfaces, can sense and observe and even harvest energy from the local environment.
 The result of a partnership between Nokia and the University of Cambridge, the Morph went on display this week alongside the remarkable "Design and the Elastic Mind" exhibition at The Museum of Modern Art (MoMA) in New York.

-« Back to The Nokia Morph Concept Phone
+Read the full article: The Nokia Morph Concept Phone